 The Green Economic Growth Strategy 2021-25 sets out the challenges and issues for the District, and how they will be addressed.
 It identifies the key areas that will deliver growth in the District, as well as a recovery plan for the local economy.
 The Cotswold Economic Advisory Group which was set up to advise, oversee and challenge the implementation of the Strategy; and provide a link to the main institutions and the wider business community in the District continues to meet regularly and provide valuable advice and assistance.
 The group has representation from key stakeholders including Cirencester College, the Royal Agricultural University (RAU), Cotswold Airport, Fairford and Lechlade Business Group, the Federation of Small Businesses and GFirst LEP.
-Most recently, the Group received a presentation from Peter Carr of Gloucestershire County Council on employment and skills and Adam Vines of the Cirencester Chamber of Commerce on the Together Gloucestershire ethical procurement initiative.
+Most recently, the Group received a presentation from the Chief Executive of the National Star College and from Kier and National Highways on the A417 Missing Link project.

 In 2022, the Council was awarded £1 million over three years from the UK Shared Prosperity Fund for the period 2022-23 to 2024-25.
 The Council's Local Investment Plan, which sets out how the Council proposes to use the money, was approved by the government in early December 2022.
 The fund has three themes - Community and Place, Supporting Local Business and, in year three, People and Skills.
-Year one projects have largely been completed, including 'Clean and Green' initiatives and a feasibility study for the Old Station building in Cirencester.
+Year one projects have largely been completed, including 'Clean and Green' initiatives, new offices at The Growth Hub/Farm491 and a feasibility study for the Old Station building in Cirencester.
 Cabinet in March agreed to allocate up to £135,000 to the Growth Hub in Cirencester to provide business support.
 One positive benefit of this funding is that the Growth Hub will be able to expand its outreach programme across the District, particularly in the north in areas like Moreton-in-Marsh and Chipping Campden.
-Decisions will be taken on the remaining 2023-24 projects to be funded shortly and an open call will be run for 2024-25 projects, which represents the majority of the funding.
+Applications are currently open for the remaining 2023-24 projects to be funded shortly and an open call will be run for 2024-25 projects, which represents the majority of the funding.

 A further £764,292 was allocated to the Council from the Rural England Prosperity Fund for financial years 2023-24 and 2024-25.
 This is a capital-only fund to support rural businesses to diversify with new products and services and to provide new community infrastructure.
-An addendum to the Local Investment Plan was submitted to the government at the end of November 2022 and it was approved in early April.
+An addendum to the Local Investment Plan was submitted to the government at the end of November 2022 and it was approved in early April 2023.
 The proposed approach has been to allocate funding for business grants, for active travel and for community projects, including assisting village halls with sustainability-related improvements.
-A report is going to Cabinet in July setting out the proposed approach and the application process will be opened as soon as possible after that.
+The Council has procured a delivery partner for the business grants (ALP Synergy Ltd) and the village hall grants (Gloucestershire Rural Community Council) jointly with the Forest of Dean District Council.
+The business grant applications are now open and we anticipate the village hall grants will be open soon once GRCC have completed an audit of the buildings.